amiinegal/portfolio/README.md

-MY PORTFOLIO
+# MY PORTFOLIO

 This is my my independent project and includes potions about me ,my hobbies,and my other projects

 Author name

-AMIN EGAL
+## AMIN EGAL

-Project description
+### Project description

-this website is a personal portfolio of AMIN EGAL  and it contains information about the author and the projects he undertook.
+This website is a personal portfolio of AMIN EGAL  and it contains information about the author and the projects he undertook.

-technology used
+## Technology used

-this website was built using hyper text markup language and cascading styles sheet
+This website was built using hyper text markup language and cascading styles sheet

 target Audience-Everyone